 Housed in Horne Dormitory, the Junior Boarding Program provides a caring environment overseen by a dedicated group of dorm parents and faculty members.
-Our youngest girls are given opportunities to live in a community as they learn to share space and compromise.
-Study halls monitored by adults are balanced with afternoon activities both extra-curricular and spontaneous.
-The integration of our international population allows our Middle School girls to learn and adapt to diversity.
+Our youngest girls learn valuable life lessons such as sharing space and compromising.
+The integration of our international population allows our Middle School girls to learn about other cultures and adapt to diversity.

-Freshman and sophomore students are primarily housed in three quadrants of the Horne Dormitory.
+Freshman and sophomore students are primarily housed in Horne Dormitory.
 Each area is assigned two dorm parents and one student Residential Assistant.
-The majority of our junior class is housed in the Castle.
-Built in 1757, the Castle is one of the original buildings on campus.
-The girls in the Castle experience more apartment style living to prepare them for life in college suites.
-Senior girls are generally housed in the Senior Annex.
-Some of the Annex rooms are designated as single rooms and are usually assigned to student leaders.
+The majority of our junior class is housed in The Castle, one of the original buildings on campus, built in 1757, which offers suite-style living.
+Seniors typically live in the Senior Annex, which features single rooms.